In light of Valentine’s Day, the taboo topic of workplace relationships and the legality of restricting them, is a complex matter for employers.

 Many companies have strict policies against workplace relationships.
 McDonalds has adopted a zero-tolerance relationship policy when it comes to romance between senior management and employees.
 Last year, the company’s CEO Steve Easterbrook, was dismissed for having a consensual relationship with an employee.
 A statement by McDonalds said that Mr Easterbrook had “violated company policy” and “shown poor judgement”.

-Should employers restrict a workplace relationship?
+Why restrict a workplace relationship?

 Potential litigation issues or conflicts of interest if a relationship turns sour are becoming an increasing risk for companies in light of the ‘Me Too’ movement.